- ianjarvis2000

 I WOULDN'T BE SEEN DEAD WEARING THAT.

-I watched one of those awful ghost programmes recently, those shows bought cheaply from the USA and shown on obscure Freeview channels – When Ghosts Attack, Paranormal Nightmares, Ghost Adventures, I Shagged a Ghost, etc – I don’t recall which one.
-In a series of dramatic reconstructions, with actors and extremely ominous music, it showed how a child named Billy often passed the creepy old house at the end of his street.
+I watched one of those awful ghost shows recently, those 'reality' programmes, bought cheaply from the USA and shown on obscure Freeview channels – When Ghosts Attack, Paranormal Nightmares, Ghost Adventures, I Shagged a Ghost, etc – I don’t recall which one it was.
+In a series of dramatic reconstructions, with actors and extremely ominous music, it showed how a child named Billy often passed a creepy old house at the end of his street.

-The programme then cut to their resident ‘psychic expert’ who explained how the child must have died in the house many years before and he was lonely.
-No one from the show bothered to check the history of the house and ascertain if this was in fact the case and if a dark-haired white kid named Sam had lived there.
+The show then cut to the programme's resident ‘psychic expert’ who explained how the child must have died in the house many years before and he was lonely and reaching out.
+No one from the production team bothered to check the history of the house and ascertain if this was in fact the case and if a dark-haired white kid named Sam had once lived there.

-Things then got much spookier.
-The incident with Sam occurred decades ago and Billy is now a middle-aged man.
-He told us about last year, when he was approached by a friendly stranger as he walked across a Costco car park.
-This man chatted with him about the weather for a few seconds before incredibly vanishing into thin air.
-Once again the programme cut to their ‘psychic expert’ who explained how this will have been the dead Sam from his childhood who was now also grown up.
+Things then got much, much spookier.
+The incident with the ghost boy Sam occurred decades ago and we were introduced to Billy as he is now, a middle-aged, all-American man in a baseball cap.
+He told us about last year, when he was approached by a friendly stranger as he walked across a Costco car park one sunny afternoon.
+This 'stranger' chatted with him about the weather for a few seconds before incredibly vanishing into thin air.
+Once again the programme cut to their ‘psychic expert’ who explained how this was the dead Sam from his childhood who, like Billy, was now also grown up.

-Again, no one questioned this staggering statement or asked how much the psychic was being paid to spout such utter shit.
+Again, no one questioned this staggering statement about spirits continuing to age after death, or asked how much the psychic was being paid to spout such utter shit.

 For some reason, the 'psychic expert' didn’t cover this.